Policy: Operating Purchases for Non-Personnel & Non-Grant Goods and Services

 No Prior Authorization

 If a check request is used where prior authorization of the purchase was not obtained through a purchase order, the purchase may be denied for reimbursement.
 The check request form must be completed and a cover note must be attached which describes the reason for the purchase and the reason for not using a purchase order.
-The purchase order and the cover note must be sent to the CFO for approval.
+All purchases without prior authorization are discussed with the CFO and President before they are paid.

 Check request forms should not be used when submitting an invoice for goods or services that were purchased under a purchase order.

-The College does not maintain a petty cash fund.
+The College does not maintain a petty cash fund for the payment of trade transactions.
 All purchases should be planned in advance and authorized using a purchase order.

 Use of College Credit Cards